 The EHS inspections forms for the various labs outline the major areas of concern and provide guidance on operating a safe and environmentally healthful laboratory.

-- It is important that the inspected area be identified by building name, department (chemistry, biochemistry, chemical storage, etc.), floor on which it is located, and room number.
-Further, the area shall be identified as used for teaching, research, both, or neither, as would be the case in chemical storage and/or hazardous waste holding areas.
+- It is important that the inspected area be identified by building name, department, floor on which it is located, and room number.
+Further, the area shall be identified as used for teaching, research, both, or neither, as would be the case in equipment room, chemical storage and/or hazardous waste holding areas.

-- Health considerations include appropriate physical examinations for staff and research personnel.
+- Biosafety health considerations include appropriate physical examinations for staff and research personnel.
 Staff or research personnel with reduced immunologic competency (and pregnant women) shall receive medical evaluation before starting or continuing oncogenic virus work or other exposures which may impact their medical condition.

 - Inspections of Biosafety Level 3 Recombinant DNA research labs must be performed by the Biosafety Officer.
 Such inspections are also recommended for labs performing work with infectious agents.